PipedreamHQ/pipedream/docs/docs/components/api/README.md

 },
 ```

-A dynamic props can have one of the following prop types:
+Dynamic props can have any one of the following prop types:

 - `app`
 - `boolean`